Qualifying for an Absentee Ballot

 Absentee/mail ballot applications require voters to provide identifying information—name, address, date of birth and often a signature, driver’s license number or the final four digits of the voter’s social security number.

 When election officials receive an application from a voter, they use that information to verify the voter’s identity and eligibility before sending out the ballot.
-This is done in a variety of ways, but most commonly by verifying the applicant’s information in the statewide voter registration database.
+This is done in a variety of ways, most commonly by verifying the applicant’s information in the statewide voter registration database.
 States may also conduct signature verification at this stage to compare the voter’s signature on the application with the voter registration signature.

 See Table 8: How States Verify Absentee Ballot Applications for more information.